What are Climate Change Refugia?

 Climate Change Refugia

 Warmer air and water temperatures, changing precipitation patterns, and altered fire regimes associated with climate change threaten many important natural and cultural resources in the northwestern and northeastern U.S. However, not all places on the landscape are changing in the same way.
-Refugia are locations that will likely experience less change or exhibit increased resilience compared to the surrounding landscape.
+Refugia are areas that remain relatively buffered from contemporary climate change over time and enable persistence of valued physical, ecological, and socio-cultural resources.
 This can occur from independent or interacting processes that dampen local climatic variability through time or amplify spatial heterogeneity within a region.
 In Figure 1 (to the left) we review representative examples of these processes.
 How and whether these processes will be maintained as climate changes in the future remain important research questions.
 These refugia may provide an opportunity for protecting important natural and cultural resources in the face of climate change.

 As identification is key to conserving climate change refugia, we begin with a discussion of the processes that create them.
 Climate change refugia are characterized by the occurrence of relatively stable local climatic conditions that persist over time, despite change at regional and global scales.
 We suggest that understanding the processes that lead to climate change refugia will be critical for effectively identifying, mapping, and conserving them.